davidcampos/covid19-corpus/README.md

 - Pathway (PATH): [NCBI BioSystems](https://www.ncbi.nlm.nih.gov/biosystems)
 - microRNA (MRNA): [miRBase](http://www.mirbase.org)

 For more details please check the [article](https://doi.org/10.1186/1471-2105-14-281).
-Moreover, **Disorder and Species entities were extended to include COVID-19 entities of interest**.
+Unfortunately dictionaries could not be shared for download, due to UMLS usage license.
+Nevertheless, keep in mind that **Disorder and Species entities were extended to include COVID-19 entities of interest**.

 # Annotation
 [Neji](https://github.com/BMDSoftware/neji) is the tool used for NER (Named Entity Recognition) and normalization, which is optimized for biomedical scientific articles and provides an easy to use CLI.
 For more details please check the [article](https://doi.org/10.1186/1471-2105-14-281).

+The annotation script is available at `scripts/pubmed/annotate.sh`.

 # Visualization
 [brat](https://brat.nlplab.org/) is used to visualize the annotations in the articles.
 Find below the instructions to run the tool, create corpus for brat and visualize annotations.

-Install and run brat:
+### Install and run brat:
 ```bash
 cd tools
 unzip brat-1.3.zip